gongdf12/asyncddp/README.rst

 Checkout our `API explanation page <https://bluefog-lib.github.io/bluefog/bluefog_ops.html>`_ to see all supported *synchronous* and *asynchronous* features.

-The Bluefog source code was based off the `Horovod <https://github.com/horovod/horovod>`_ repository.
-Hence, BlueFog shares many common features with Horovod such as `timeline <https://bluefog-lib.github.io/bluefog/timeline.html>`_, tensor-fusion, etc. We want to express our gratitude to the Horovod team.
+The Asyncddp source code was based off the `Bluefog <https://github.com/Bluefog-Lib/bluefog.git>`_ repository.
+Hence, Asyncddp shares many common features with Bluefog such as `timeline <https://bluefog-lib.github.io/bluefog/timeline.html>`_, tensor-fusion, etc. We want to express our gratitude to the Bluefog team.